-The Johns Hopkins University Whiting School of Engineering proposes to launch a new Master of Science in Financial Mathematics, building on the existing and previously endorsed Master of Science in Engineering in Financial Mathematics (HEGIS code 170302, CIP code 270301), which is designed for full-time resident students.
+The Johns Hopkins University Whiting School of Engineering proposes to launch a new Post-Baccalaureate Certificate in Financial Risk Management building on the existing and previously endorsed Master of Science in Engineering in Financial Mathematics (HEGIS: 170302; CIP: 270301), which is designed for full-time resident students.
 The newly proposed program would be delivered online and is intended for part-time students.

-Financial Mathematics, also referred to as Financial Engineering, is a relatively new discipline, rooted in modern economic thought yet steeped in the classical intellectual disciplines of mathematical analysis, chance, and uncertainty.
-Tracing its origins to the early 1970s and to the introduction of the personal computer, financial engineering's early achievements include the development of structured mortgage-backed securities (now the biggest bond market) and a rationale for option pricing-the consequences of which are ubiquitous in modern investing and financial markets.
+Financial Mathematics, also referred to as Financial Engineering, is a relatively new discipline, rooted in modern economic thought yet steeped in the classical intellectual disciplines of mathematical analysis, chance and uncertainty.
+Tracing its origins to the early 1970s and to the introduction of the personal computer, financial engineering's early achievements include the development of structured mortgage-backed securities (now the biggest bond market) and a rationale for option pricing - the consequences of which are ubiquitous in modern investing and financial markets.